Highest quality and very stylish Victorian oak table with a beautiful antique top

 Description

 Highest quality and very stylish Victorian oak table with a beautiful top featuring a profiled edge, elevated on an elegant, cane column with a carved collar finished with 4 carved downward legs and casters.
 This magnificent Victorian table retains its original finish, color, and patina, all in excellent condition — ready to be placed in your home.
-Constantine & Co Leeds stamp.
+Constantine and Co Leeds stamp.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
+The most important aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details